Boussu: History

 During the late Middle Ages the town gave his name to an important branch of the House of Hénin.
 The castle of Boussu was constructed in this period, and important members of this family are buried inside the church.
 Most famous is the Mausoleum of Maximilien II de Hénin, 5th Count of Bossu.
+The Book of Hours of Boussu, named after the town, is an illuminated manuscript made for Isabelle de Lalaing, widow of Pierre de Hennin (of the Hénin family).

 In the 19th century local industry expanded.
 A planned industrial city, called le Grand Hornu, was constructed.

 Located in Hornu, the buildings are now a museum.

 Etymology

 As its neighbouring municipality, Hornu, Boussu's town is very old and the history of Saint Waudru mentions the existence of a church in the 13th century.
 In the acts of the past, Boussu conquered very diverse titles: Buxutum, Bussuth, Bussut, Bossut, Boussut.
 However, the etymology is very simple.
 This means "the place abundant in boxwood" (in Latin buxus: meaning boxwood or buxutum meaning boxwood coppice).